-WindFlow, starting from version 3.0, supports some operators targeting NVIDIA GPUs.
-Two of them are Maps and Filters.
-In this page, we show how to use them in a simple example representing the skeleton of a FraudDetection application processing credit card transactions (see the DSPBench benchmark suite [1] for further information).
-The application is composed of four operators, two of them offloaded on GPU.
-The Source is in charge of producing a stream of transactions from an input dataset (already parsed for simplicity).
-The Filter is in charge of dropping all the empty transactions present in the input stream.
-The Map operator processes all the transactions belonging to the same customer in order to add a boolean flag stating whether the transaction is classified as a potential fraud or not.
-Finally, the Sink receives results with their classification flag.
+The application consists of four operators, two of which are offloaded to the GPU.
+The Source produces a stream of transactions from an input dataset (already parsed for simplicity).
+The Filter discards all empty transactions present in the stream.
+The Map operator processes all transactions belonging to the same customer and adds a boolean flag indicating whether each transaction is classified as potentially fraudulent.
+Finally, the Sink receives the results together with their classification flags.

-The logical data-flow graph of the application is reported below.
-WindFlow allows the use of GPU devices for general-purpose stateful stream processing.
-This is a shift with respect to the state of the art.
-Indeed, GPUs are traditionally used to accelerate specific data analytics tasks which apply associative functions on input batches (e.g., reduceByKey of Apache Spark).
-But, let’s address this point step by step.
+The logical data-flow graph of the application is shown below.
+WindFlow enables the use of GPU devices for general-purpose, stateful stream processing, marking a significant shift from the state of the art.
+Traditionally, GPUs are used to accelerate specific data analytics tasks that apply associative functions on input batches (e.g., reduceByKey in Apache Spark).

-GPU operators come with some additional constraints to be used.
-In particular, the input and output types, as well as the key attribute type (if any), must be trivially copyable from host-accessible memory to GPU-accessible memory.
-Below, we define the data type used by the operators.
+GPU operators come with additional constraints.
+In particular, the input and output types—as well as the key attribute type, if present—must be trivially copyable from host-accessible memory to GPU-accessible memory.
+The data type used by the operators is defined below.

 #define MAX_LEN_RECORD 256